 Well, we fear the uncertain and unknown.
 Especially if we feel that creep of imposter syndrome rearing its head when someone taking an up-close look at our performance might discover we’re don’t know exactly what we’re doing.
 They see all our mistakes.
-Our flaws are out there in the big bright sun – exposed.
-We fear to seem dumb or sounding stupid – which could lead to lack of trust in us or losing our job.
+Our flaws are out there in the big bright sun-exposed.
+We fear to seem dumb or sounding stupid – which could lead to a lack of trust in us or losing our job.

 All those worst-case scenarios play in our heads when we think about inviting in feedback –putting our personal performance under a microscope.